 PURPLE

-We can say purple is the most noble color. (“Kodai-murasaki”is the most typical.)
+We can say that purple is the most noble color. (“Kodai-murasaki” is the most typical.)

-Since ancient times, purple has been the noble color worldwide.
+Since ancient times, purple has been considered a noble color worldwide.

-In Japan, under the first system to rank officials into 12 levels established by Prince Shotoku in A.D.603, purple was the color which was only allowed to be used by the top rank people.
+In Japan, during the first system of ranking officials into 12 levels established by Prince Shotoku in A.D.
+603, purple was a color exclusively reserved for the highest-ranking individuals.

-But in the Edo period (17th – 19th Century), “Edo-murasaki” color became fashionable among ordinary people (“Edo” is the ancient name of Tokyo and “murasaki” means purple).
+However, in the Edo period (17th-19th century), the color “Edo-murasaki” became fashionable among ordinary people. (“Edo” is the ancient name of Tokyo, and “murasaki” means purple).

-In the era of the 8th Shogun Yoshimune Tokugawa, “Murasaki-sou” (Lithospermum erythrorhizon) were grown and dyeing clothes purple became popular around the west Edo.
+During the reign of the 8th Shogun Yoshimune Tokugawa, the “Murasaki-sou” (Lithospermum erythrorhizon) plant was cultivated, and dyeing clothes in a purple hue became popular in the western part of Edo.

-Sukeroku, the main character in one of the famous Kabuki performances “Sukeroku yukari no Edo-zakura” wears a browband, and the color of the browband is “Edo-murasaki”.
+In one of the famous Kabuki performances called “Sukeroku yukari no Edo-zakura,” the main character Sukeroku wears a browband, and the color of the browband is “Edo-murasaki.”

 *An example of coordination of kimono is here.